Outside School Hours Care

 Parents can register for the online service by calling the FAO on 13 61 50 or online at www.familyassist.gov.au.
 We have two CRN numbers for Before School Care (BSC) and After School Care (ASC).
 You may need these once you log into your account.

 The CRN numbers are BSC - 406982851L and ASC - 555007805T.

 For more information on CCMS, please visit the Department of Education, Employment and Workplace Relations at www.deewr.gov.au.

 Grade 4 to 6 students can choose to be in the Malvern Valley Brass Band which is run in partnership with the City of Stonnington Brass Band.
 The students get free tuition and hire of instruments.
 Band members come to the school to teach the students.

-Bike Education, which is part of the Road Traffic Safety Program, is offered for all Grade 4 Students.
-The “core” of the Bike Ed is a sequenced set of safe and controlled riding activities which are regarded as the minimum necessary to teach children how to ride competently and safely on the roads.
+Bike Education, which is part of the Road Traffic Safety Program, is offered for all Grade 4 Students at the beginning of the year.
+The program is a sequenced set of safe and controlled riding activities which are regarded as the minimum necessary to teach children how to ride competently and safely on the roads.

 Active Travel Program: TAG ON

-We have an Active Travel program to encourage students to walk or ride to school, or if they can’t get to school without the car, to park in the surrounding streets and walk the rest of the way.
+We have a one-of-a-kind Tag On Active Travel program to encourage students to walk or ride to school, or if they can’t get to school without the car, to park in the surrounding streets and walk the rest of the way.

 Each student has a RFID Tag in their House colour.
-As students arrive at school each day, they tag on at a kiosk and use the touch screen to select how they travelled to school – walk, ride, car, public transport.
-Points are allocated to the students’ House and all students can earn points even if they came by car.
+As students arrive at school each day, they tag on at a kiosk and use the touch screen to select how they travelled to school – walk, ride, car or public transport.
+Points are allocated to the students’ House and contribute toward their personal tally which leads to entries in our termly Healthy Choices Raffle and certificates of achievement.
 Parents receive an email when their child tags on so they know their child has arrived safely.

 Most days, we have approximately 60-70% of our students walking or riding to school.